 For this reason, TIPA® is uniquely focusing on flexible and multilayered packaging: a type of packaging that while vital for our global supply chain, is not technically or economically viable for recycling and is causing a major pollution challenge worldwide.

 If your packaging is certified ‘compostable’, you can be sure that it will disintegrate within—at most—180 days under compost conditions.
-We believe that by providing a certified compostable alternative for this non-recyclable material our company is offering a circular solution to its clients that can revolutionize the approach to flexible packaging which is essential for transition towards a circular economy to a more sustainable future.
+We believe that by providing a certified compostable alternative for this non-recyclable material our company is offering a circular solution to its clients that can revolutionize the approach to flexible packaging which is essential for a transition towards a circular economy to a more sustainable future.

 TIPA is pleased to be a signatory to the New Plastics Economy Global Commitment.